-These are great questions and yes, you are making lots of sense.
+These are great questions and no, not gibberish at all.
 The pain of being given gifts which we may not be able to use because of chronic illness or other life circumstances is, in my experience, one of the most difficult and bewildering things we can know.
 The question "WHY?!!" is one of those we are driven to ask by such situations.
 We ask it of God, of the universe, of the silence, of friends and family, of books and teachers and pastors and ministers; we ask it of ourselves too though we know we don't have the answer.
 In one way and another we ask it in many different ways of whomever will listen --- and sometimes we force people to listen to the screams of anguish our lives become as we embed this question in all we are and do.
 Whether we act out, withdraw, retreat into delusions, turn seriously to religion or philosophy, resort to crime, become workaholics for whom money is the measure of meaning, create great works of art, or whatever else we do, the question, WHY?! often stands at the heart of our searching, activism, depression, confusion, and pain.
 This is true even when our lives have not been derailed by chronic illness, but of course when that or other catastrophic events occur to us the question assumes a critical importance.
 And of course, we can live years and years without finding an answer.
 I think you will understand when I say that "WHY?!" is the question which, no matter how it is posed throughout our lives, we each are.

 One thing I should be clear about is that God gives us gifts because he wills us to use them and is delighted when we can and do so.
 I do not believe God gives gifts to frustrate us or to be wasted.
 But, as Paul puts the matter, and as we know from experience, there are powers and principalities at work in our world and lives which are not of God.
 God does not will chronic illness, for instance.
 Illness is a symptom and consequence of sin --- that is, it is the result of being estranged to some extent from the source and ground of life itself.
 Even so, though God does not will our illness, he will absolutely work to bring good out of it to whatever degree he can.
 Especially, God will work so that illness is no longer the dominant reality of our lives.
-It may remain, but where once it was the defining reality of our lives and identity, God will work so that grace becomes the dominant theme our lives sound instead; illness, though still very real perhaps, then becomes a kind of subtext adding depth and poignancy but lacking all pretensions of ultimacy.
+It may remain, but where once it was the defining reality of our lives and identity, God will work so that grace becomes the dominant theme our lives sings instead; illness, though still very real perhaps, then becomes a kind of subtext adding depth and poignancy but lacking all pretensions of ultimacy.

 This is really the heart of my answer to your questions.
 Each of us has many gifts we would like to develop and use.
 I think most of us have more gifts than we can actually do that with.
-For instance, if I choose to play violin and thus spend time and resources on lessons, practice periods, music, time with friends who also play music, I may not be able to spend the time I could spend on writing or theology, or even certain kinds of prayer I also associate with divine giftedness.
-This is a normal situation and we all must make these kind of choices as we move through life.
+For instance, if I choose to play violin and thus spend time and resources on lessons, practice periods, music, and time with friends who also play music, I may not be able to spend the time I could spend on writing or theology, or even certain kinds of prayer I also associate with divine giftedness.
+This is a normal situation and we all must make these kinds of choices as we move through life.
 Still, while we must make decisions regarding which gifts we will develop and which we will allow to lay relatively fallow there is a deeper choice involved at every moment, namely, what kind of person will we be in any case?
 When chronic illness takes the question of developing and using specific gifts out of our hands, when we cannot use our education, for instance, or no longer work seriously in our chosen field, when we cannot raise a family, hold a job, or perhaps even volunteer at Church in ways we might once have done, the question that remains is that of who we are and who will we be in relation to God.

 The key here is the grace of God, that is, the powerful presence of God.
 Illness does not deprive us of the grace of God nor of the capacity to respond to that grace.
 In my own process of becoming a hermit, as you know, I had had my own life derailed by chronic illness.
 Fortunately, I had prepared to do Theology and loved systematics so that I read Theology even as illness deprived me of the possibility of doing this as a profession.
-I was also "certain" that I was called to some form of religious life; these two dimensions were gifts which helped me hold onto a perspective which transcended illness and disability, and at least potentially, promised to make sense of these.
+I was also "certain" that I was called to some form of religious life; these two dimensions were gifts that helped me hold onto a perspective that transcended illness and disability, and at least potentially, promised to make sense of these.

 All of these pieces and others came together in a new way when I read canon 603 and began considering eremitical life.
 The eremitical life is dependent upon God's call of course, but everything about it also witnesses to the truth that God's grace is enough for us and God's power is perfected in weakness.
 When we speak about the hiddenness of the life it is this active and powerful presence of God who graces us that is of first concern.
 I have many gifts, but in this life there is no doubt that they generally remain hidden and many are even entirely unused while the grace of God makes me the hermit I am called to be.
 Mainly this occurs in complete hiddenness.
 I may think and write about this life; I may do theology and a very little adult faith formation for my parish; I may do a limited amount of spiritual direction, play some violin in an orchestra, and even write on this blog and for publication to some extent --- though never to the extent I might have done these things had chronic illness not knocked my life off the rails.
 But the simple fact is if I were unable to do any of these things my vocation would be the same.
 I am called to BE a hermit, a whole and holy human being who witnesses to the deepest truth of our lives experienced in solitude: namely, God alone is sufficient for us.
 We are made whole and completed in the God who seeks us unceasingly and will never abandon us.